Git's Original Object Database

 As more files are added, modified, deleted, and generally tracked through Git, the object database gets populated with more and more objects.
 These can be efficiently searched by Git's commands and perused by curious developers.

 Note that this is the original structure of Git's object database.
-But during it's 10+ years of evolution, Git's object database has been completely overhauled to a more optimized method.
-The inner workings of Git's current object database it out of the scope of this article, but we may cover it in the future.
+But during it's 10+ years of evolution, Git's object database has updated and optimized in various ways.

 If you're interested in learning more about how Git works under the hood, check out our Baby Git Guidebook for Developers, which dives into Git's code in an accessible way.
 We wrote it for curious developers to learn how Git works at the code level.
 To do this we documented the first version of Git's code and discuss it in detail.